dumlutimuralp/antrea-packet-walks/part_b/README.md

 - Source MAC = be:2c:bf:e4:ec:c5 (Frontend pod MAC)
 - Destination MAC = 4e:99:08:c1:53:be (antrea-gw0 interface MAC on Worker 1)

-This flow will be matched against the flow entries in each OVS Table, processed top to bottom in each individual table, based on the priority value of the flow entry in the table.
+This flow will be matched against a flow entry in each OVS Table, processed top to bottom in each individual table, based on the priority value of the flow entry in the table.

 ## 4.1 Classifier Table #0